 Reprocessing secondary metal or trash uses a fraction of the energy necessary to produce new metal from mining, resulting in less environmental damage.
 In addition, measures such as the creation of automobile disassembly and shredding factories, as well as depollution centres, aided market expansion.
-Furthermore, widespread usage of the metal in the transportation industry was boosted the aluminum demand even further.
+Furthermore, widespread usage of the metal in the transportation industry was boosted the Aluminium demand even further.

 Since the beginning of 2022, European aluminium prices have risen by roughly 15%, surpassing its historic high of October 2021 - an increase of more than 60% compared to January 2021.
 Because energy accounts for a large share of production costs, more than a third, a fast increase in the price of gas has a significant influence on company profitability, particularly in Europe, where natural gas prices have climbed by about 550% from December 2020 to December 2021.

 As a result, European aluminium manufacturers are forced to make a difficult decision.
 Either they shut down their smelters or they cut back on production, even if it means losing money.
 This is the option selected by Europe's largest smelter at the end of December 2021.
-Aluminum prices on LME were 3300 USD/MT in January 2022.
+Aluminium prices on LME were 3300 USD/MT in January 2022.

 For the Fourth Quarter of 2021

-China had begun to reduce its aluminum production in 2021 and instead chose to import large volumes which not only created a global shortage of the metal but also increased the prices for the commodity.
-In November 2021, an aluminum factory in Yunnan, China suffered a major explosion.
+China had begun to reduce its Aluminium production in 2021 and instead chose to import large volumes which not only created a global shortage of the metal but also increased the prices for the commodity.
+In November 2021, an Aluminium factory in Yunnan, China suffered a major explosion.
 This led to a complete halt to production in the region, reducing the production capacity by 300,000 tonnes which impacted the already suffering market supply.

 In most European countries, the energy prices had been increasing significantly in the last quarter of 2021 making the metal’s production highly expensive in the region.
 In Germany, the average EPEX market price was recorded at 220 USD per megawatt hour which had almost doubled from last year.
 In France, it had been tripled to close to 300 USD per megawatt hour.
 This surge in energy prices pushed the major smelters to cut down their productions.

 In 2021, the US was the largest importer of the metal.
-Aluminum prices had been soaring high in the final quarter 2934 USD/MT as compared to the 2004 USD/MT in the first quarter of the year.
-Aluminum prices are likely to increase in the upcoming times owing to the supply shortages, the shift towards greener economy, the reduction of carbon emissions in China and the rising demand from the automotive industry for electric vehicles.
+Aluminium prices had been soaring high in the final quarter 2934 USD/MT as compared to the 2004 USD/MT in the first quarter of the year.
+Aluminium prices are likely to increase in the upcoming times owing to the supply shortages, the shift towards greener economy, the reduction of carbon emissions in China and the rising demand from the automotive industry for electric vehicles.
 The high prices of energy sources are also key growth drivers in this market.